KoenZomers/KeePassOneDriveSync/README.md

 ## Latest Version

-Version 1.3.1.0 - July 17, 2015
+Version 1.3.2.0 - July 18, 2015

+- Added better error handling when remote databases on FTP or websites are used.
+These are still not supported, but now should not let the plug in crash anymore when used.
-- Updated the link in the OneDrive Token storage selection dialog to link to the help page regarding this topic
+- Limited the rights requested to your OneDrive to the minimum

 [Version History](./VersionHistory.md)